 - Start the tour in the Great Dining Hall, where you are greeted by the figures of the professors from the head table as they do every year with Harry, Ron and Hermione, or at least the years when no one crashes a flying car into a boxing willow (which, by the way, you will also see on this tour).

-3. Harry Potter walking tour of London
+The Harry Potter walking tours of the Harry Potter locations in London

-If you're left wanting more after your visit to Warner Studios, there are several locations throughout the city of London that inspired the books and films.
-Years ago fans had to locate them on their own, now there are expert guides who show them to you in a walking tour of the Harry Potter locations|element=pr-33248:::: while they tell you curiosities of the saga.
+If after the visit to Warner Studios you are left wanting more, throughout the city of London you have different places that inspired the books and movies.
+Years ago fans had to locate them on their own, now there are expert guides who show them to you on a walking tour of the Harry Potter locations while telling you interesting facts about the saga.

 Diagon Alley in Leadenhall Market

-This is one of the oldest markets in London and it is inspired by the famous Diagon Alley where Harry bought books, potions and, of course, Ollivander's wands.
+This is one of the oldest markets in London and is inspired by the famous Diagon Alley where Harry bought books, potions and, of course, Ollivander's wands.
 It is one of the longest and most special stops on the tour; you will discover how reality inspires fiction and how fiction transforms this reality as well.
-Your guide will tell you all about Knockturn Alley or The Leaky Cauldron Inn and then leave you a few minutes to explore the area at your leisure.
+Your guide will tell you all about Knockturn Alley or the Leaky Cauldron Inn and then leave you a few minutes to explore the area at your leisure.

 Gringotts Bank and Australian Embassy

-Premieres and Trafalgar Square
+The Premieres and Trafalgar Square

-If the two-hour tour is not enough for you, I recommend that you consider the possibility of a private tour of the locations of the saga: in which the guide will be dedicated exclusively to you and the group you are traveling with.
+If the two-hour tour is not enough for you, I recommend that you consider the possibility of a private tour of the locations of the saga in which the guide will be dedicated exclusively to you and the group you are traveling with.
 This tour lasts three hours, is fully adaptable to your preferences and is available in English, Spanish and French.